rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

  If command has failed to execute, a non-zero code is returned.

-## Usage:
+## Usage

 CLI tool is an Elixir Mix application.
 It is compiled into an escript executable file.

 This file embeds Elixir, rabbit_common, and rabbitmqcli applications and can be executed anywhere where `escript` is installed (it comes as a part of `erlang`).